King Round Robin

 Kritics - I'm okay with the generic K's people try to run (i.e. Feminism, Capitalism, Securitization, etc.) but I am not familiar with high theory (i.e. Baudrillard, Bataille, Nietzsche).

-Theory - Theory is the highest layer of debate.
+Theory - Theory is the highest layer of argumentation, so I'll evaluate it as such.
 I am okay with just a paragraph or a full shell.
 For me to extend your theory argument, you need to read it as soon as the abuse occurs.
 Additionally, theory needs to be extended throughout the debate.
-Otherwise, it becomes disingenuous and your speaker points will suffer.
+Otherwise, it could become disingenuous and opponents are free to use the drop as a way to win time skew.
 Evidence of abuse is also needed for theory (especially disclosure related shells).
-Extending theory your opponents drop is a TKO (auto-win and +0.5 speaks).
-These theory preferences (except reading disclosure) applies to any tournament round I judge.

 1.)
 Preflow before the round otherwise -0.3 speaker points.

 4.)
-Speaker points - For me, speaker points take into account analysis and persuasiveness.
-However, debate is an educational activity that requires good use of evidence, so I lean more towards analysis.
+Speaker points - Debate is an educational activity that requires good use of evidence, so I lean more towards analysis and strategy instead of persuasiveness.
 Scale from 27-30 with everyone starting at a 27.
 If you get below a 25, you did something unethical in the round.
-Typically, speaks I give tournaments range from 27-29.
 Don't expect a 30 just because you won the round.

 Questions?
 Ask before the round